Cyph3rGh0stz/Easysint/README.md

 # Social Media OSINT
-This is a bash script to automate OSINTin Linux, specifically in the Parrot sec distro.
+This is a bash script to automate OSINT in Linux, specifically in the Parrot sec distro.